National Assessment of Educational Progress

-The National Assessment of Educational Progress (NAEP), also known as “the Nation’s Report Card,” is designed to measure what students across the nation know and can do in ten subject areas, including mathematics, reading, writing, and science.
+While states have their own unique assessments with different content standards, the National Assessment of Educational Progress (NAEP), provides a “common yardstick” to measure what students across the nation know and can do.
+NAEP assessments cover ten subject areas, including mathematics, reading, writing, and science.
 The results of these tests are reported in the Nation’s Report Card.
-There are two essential components of NAEP; Main, and Long-term Trend.

 Why Is NAEP Important?

 Established by Congress in 1969, NAEP was created to provide a common assessment for accurately evaluating the performance of American students.
 More recently, the Federal Every Student Succeeds Act (ESSA) required the NAEP assessment to be given in reading and mathematics at grades 4 and 8.
 Information about NAEP results is included every other year in each state’s annual report card.
 Federal law requires that states and districts receiving Title I funding participate in the State NAEP reading and mathematics assessments in grades 4 and 8 every two years.

 Who takes NAEP?

 Every year a sample of students is drawn to represent the entire student population in grades 4 and 8.
 NAEP assessments are administered to this sample of students, rather than the entire population.
 This sampling greatly reduces the cost of testing and significantly reduces the burden placed on school staff, while still providing highly reliable results.

 Since 1992, anywhere from 24 to 350 schools in Nebraska have participated in NAEP.
 State Years require a much larger sample of Nebraska students than do National Years.
 Test scores are always kept confidential.
 Performance on NAEP is never reported for individual students, schools, or districts.

 What NAEP assessments were given in Nebraska in 2017?